softwaresaved/rse-repo-analysis/data/analysis/notes.md

 <img src="./repo_timelines/inbetween/rOpenHealth-ClinicalCodes.png" width="800"/>
 <img src="./repo_timelines/inbetween/SigmaLabResearch-Gaze-Enabled-Histopathology.png" width="800"/>
 <img src="./repo_timelines/inbetween/survival-lumc-ValidationCompRisks.png" width="800"/>

+Looks like a team effort that picked up late.

 <img src="./repo_timelines/inbetween/tstafylakis-Lipreading-ResNet.png" width="800"/>

+Lots of forks, no new contributors.

 <img src="./repo_timelines/inbetween/vangiel-WheresTheFellow.png" width="800"/>
 <img src="./repo_timelines/inbetween/vraj004-RyR-simulator.png" width="800"/>
 <img src="./repo_timelines/inbetween/zdai257-DeepAoANet.png" width="800"/>

+##### Thoughts

+There are a few repos with high number of stars and decent number of forks that do not have any new contributors.
+None of the repos seem to use issues a lot, mostly for bug fixing (i.e. open shortly)?
+Maybe people are more inclined to contribute with a CONTRIBUTING file and some inviting tags like "good first issue" etc.